 Addiction Treatment in Tampa, FL, for Marijuana and Other Drugs

 Those seeking substance abuse treatment may have an addiction to marijuana alone, marijuana and other drugs (polydrug abuse), or marijuana and alcohol (polysubstance abuse).
 If you are one of these individuals, there’s no need to give up hope.
 Our treatment professionals at BoardPrep Recovery Center can help you or a loved one overcome drugs or alcohol using a comprehensive treatment approach.
-You can recover in any of the following flexible addiction treatment programs:

 Recovery typically starts with medication-assisted treatment (MAT) in the medical detox program.
 Clients can then follow up with psychotherapy or mental health treatment.
 The two-fold treatment approach is called dual diagnosis treatment.